There are lots of creative ways your school can recognise Black History Month UK beyond school assemblies and we've come up with a few ideas.

 5. Turn your classroom into a living museum to celebrate the lives of past and living Black Britons

 Have your students choose a notable Black British pioneer they'd like to know more about, such as Georgian writer Ignatius Sancho, Victorian circus owner Pablo Fanque, Henry VIII's trumpeteer John Blanke, or Dr Harold Moody who campaigned against racism in Edwardian Britain and provided free medical care to the poorer members of his local community before the establishment of NHS.
 Then using their research, have them create a living museum in your classroom.
 They can create posters and do presentations to show what they've learnt through their research.
-Our website is great way to start your research or you can review resources from the Black Curriculm, Young Historians Project, BCA, Museum of London, BBC bitesize, and Yorkshire Museum.
+Our website is great way to start your research or you can review resources from the Black Curriculm, Young Historians Project, BCA, Museum of London, BBC bitesize, The National Archives and Yorkshire Museum.

 6. Remember that UK Black History isn't confined to a month